 - Abdominal pain and tenderness.

-Diarrhoea is defined as the passage of 3 or more loose or liquid stools per day, or more frequently than is normal for the individual (usually at least 3 times in a 24 hour period) that cannot be attributed to laxatives, enteral feeding, treatments etc. Or to underlying conditions such as colitis, overflow etc.
+Diarrhoea is defined as the passage of 3 or more loose or liquid stools per day, or more frequently than is normal for the individual (usually at least 3 times in a 24 hour period) that cannot be attributed to laxatives, enteral feeding, treatments etc, or to underlying conditions such as colitis, overflow etc.

 A negative test result does not necessarily exclude infection especially if clinical symptoms are highly suggestive.
-These cases should be discussed with the Consultant Medical Microbiologist or Infection Control Doctor.
+These cases should be discussed with the Consultant Microbiologist or Infection Control Doctor.

-The current NICE guidance statement does not recommend the use of probiotics, (NICE guidance statement 1.3.4 Do not advise people taking antibiotics to take prebiotics or probiotics to prevent C. difficile infection.)
 The committee also noted the lack of convincing evidence of effect for prebiotics (oligofructose), which showed little difference in preventing C. difficile-associated outcomes in the included studies.
 They concluded that prebiotics conferred no benefit and that people taking antibiotics should not be advised to take prebiotics to prevent C. difficile infection.

 The committee agreed that there is some evidence of a small effect with probiotics in preventing C. difficile infection.
 However, there were many limitations in the evidence, including: